 'Peggy Weston at the Brussels Jazz Club' taped before a live audience in Brussels, Belgium.
 Broadcast throughout Europe, and continues to be shown decades later.

-Peggy Weston brings years of valuable knowledge and experience as a professional performing artist and educator.
+Peggy Weston brings years of valuable knowledge and experience as a professional performing artist and voice teacher.